 NOTE: Most lightweight interfacing is available at just 20” in width.
 We used a full yard in order to cut our pocket strip (31½” x 6”) as one piece, keeping the remainder in our stash.
 If you wish to conserve, you could get away with just ½ yard, cutting two pieces (15¾” x 6”) and butting them together side by side when fusing.

-- 1½ yards of thin twisted cord or similar; we used 3/16” twisted cord in deep brown – we wanted to “fluff” the ends into tassels, which is why a twisted cord is important – should you not want this look, you can use a plain cord or shoelace
+- 1½ yards of thin twisted cord or similar; we used 3/16” twisted cord in deep brown – we wanted to “fluff” the ends into tassels, which is why a twisted cord is important – should you not want this look, you can use a plain cord or or even a simple shoelace

 - FIVE small beads to string on the ends of the drawcord; optional – make sure the drilled hole in each bead is big enough to fit your chosen drawcord